Security researchers call for Guardian to retract false WhatsApp “backdoor” story

 Boelter said he flagged the issue to WhatsApp’s parent company Facebook at the time he wrote about it but was told it was “expected behaviour”.

-Last week WhatsApp also asserted the key retransmission process is a design decision — intended to minimize the risk of messages being lost in transit when, for example, someone gets a new phone or swaps out their SIM.
+Last week WhatsApp asserted the key retransmission process is a design decision — intended to minimize the risk of messages being lost in transit when, for example, someone gets a new phone or swaps out their SIM.

 And the group of security researchers co-signing Tufekci’s letter to the Guardian evidently concur it’s a feature not a bug — with co-signatories including cryptographer Bruce Schneier, The Tor Project’s Isis Lovecruft, security researcher Thaddeus T. ‘Grugq’, Mozilla’s Katherine McKinley, the Open Crypto Audit Project’s Kenneth White, and security researcher and author Jonathan Zdiarski.